poolkit/poolkit/README.md

 ## About Me

 I'm a passionate Data Scientist with a strong interest in building models for huge business impacts.
-I love football⚽, watching movies 🎬, going to gym🏋️, and a pint of beer🍺 on the weekends.
+I love football⚽, watching movies🎬, going to the gym🏋️, and a pint of beer🍺 on the weekends.
 I'm constantly exploring new technologies and learning from the incredible open-source community.

 - 🏋️ I’m currently working as a Senior Data Analyst at Tiger Analytics.
-- 🔭 My latest projects are : [Payment Anomaly Detection](https://github.com/poolkit/Payment-Fraud-Anomaly-Detection), [Hybrid Restaurant Reccomender System](https://github.com/poolkit/Hybrid-Restaurant-Recommender)
+- 🔭 My latest projects are : [Payment Anomaly Detection](https://github.com/poolkit/Payment-Fraud-Anomaly-Detection), [Hybrid Restaurant Recommender System](https://github.com/poolkit/Hybrid-Restaurant-Recommender)
 - 🌱 I’m currently learning Docker, CI/CD, MLOPs, LLMs
 - 💬 Ask me about Statistics, Data Preprocessing, Data Analysis, ML/DL Algorithms
 - 📫 How to reach me: [LinkedIn](https://www.linkedin.com/in/poolkit/)